 The Amazon actually spans over 9 countries which give visitors lots of choice of where to visit.
 When we were traveling in South America we had a hard time deciding where to visit the Amazon.
 Some places were too expensive, some were too remote, and some were too mainstream and overcrowded with tourists.

 That’s why we chose to go to Puerto Maldonado in Peru.

 Puerto Maldonado is a rather forgotten city when it comes to a place to visit the Amazon.
 In Brazil, you have the famous Manaus, and in Peru, you have the city of Iquitos.

 With the millions of people who visit the Amazon each year, finding unique and spectacular wildlife can become more difficult as a place becomes more populated.
 That’s why during our visit to Peru we decided to make the journey from Cusco to Puerto Maldonado to visit the Amazon Jungle.

-Here is my guide and review of my trip to the Amazon Jungle near Puerto Maldonado, Peru including information on getting there, the wildlife, booking an Amazon trip, what to expect, and more!
+Here is my guide and review of Puerto Maldonado, Peru including information on getting there, the wildlife, booking an Amazon trip, what to expect, and more!